runziggurat/algorand/SPEC.md

 ### ZG-CONFORMANCE-003

+    The node should *NOT* send any messages after connection if there was no handshake.
+    The test waits for the predefined amount of time, ensuring no messages were received.

+### ZG-CONFORMANCE-004

     The node responds correctly to a block request message (V1 algod API) which is how newly connected node queries for block data.

     <>